Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 This DIY provides the basic procedure, in a video and in words, for replacing the front hub and wheel bearing in a 2000-2011 Ford Focus (and video only of a 2008 Ford Fusion) without removing the steering knuckle and without using a standing hydraulic press machine.

-The procedure for replacing FWD pressed-fitted steering knuckle bearings is basically the same for most cars with this configuration with minor differences.
-Therefore the basics of these instructions can be used on other vehicles besides the Focus.
+The procedure for replacing FWD pressed-fitted steering knuckle bearings is basically the same for most cars with this configuration except for minor differences.
+Therefore, the basics of these instructions can be used on other vehicles besides the Focus.

-Having found in several repairs that the wheel hub was worn as well the bearing, I now replace the wheel hub as well in every bearing replacement job.
+Having found in several repairs that the wheel hub was worn as well as the bearing, I now replace the wheel hub as well in every bearing replacement job.
 Replacement bearings can be purchased as a kit, and the extra cost of the hub is nominal.

-Note: If you are not using a FWD bearing installation kit or a standing hydraulic press, don't try to "hammer" a bearing into the steering knuckle with makeshift bushings.
+Note: If you are not using an FWD bearing installation kit or a standing hydraulic press, don't try to "hammer" a bearing into the steering knuckle with makeshift bushings.
 This will most likely ruin the bearing in a matter of a few weeks.
 Bearings must be pressed in, not hammered in.

 Special Tools Needed to Replace the FWD Wheel Hub and Bearings